Privacy Policy

 - Login history, online status, activity logs

-- Interactions with advertisements (creating, saving, sharing, clicking)
+- Interactions with listings (creating, saving, sharing, clicking)

 - Favourites lists